particle-iot/sparkjs/README.md

 Version 0.2.1 Publishing, test release
 Version 0.2.2 Pulling in getDevice
-Version 0.2.4 adding some basic parsing to the getEventStream function, now returns an object
+Version 0.2.4 adding some basic parsing to the getEventStream function, now returns an object Version 0.2.5 fixing a callback param bug in getEventStream